 Fans of '80s and '90s country music have to know Restless Heart.
 The group had multiple number one hits on the country charts and even some adult contemporary songs that charted, such as "Tell Me What You Dream" and "When She Cries."

-The group released three subsequent albums together, but by Matters of the Heart in 1994, only Jennings, Gregg, and Dittrich were involved.
+The group released three subsequent albums together including Fast Movin' Train, but by Matters of the Heart in 1994, only Jennings, Gregg, and Dittrich were involved.
 Everyone else scattered throughout the music world.
 Shortly after, the group officially disbanded.

 A brief reunion came in 1998 when the band recorded a few new songs for their Greatest Hits album.
 But by 2002, the entire group was back together again.
 A couple of years later they signed with Koch Records and released Still Restless, featuring "Feel My Way to You," which hit No. 29 on the charts.
 25 and Live was released a couple of years later exclusively through the band's website.

-While no new music has been released since, the band is currently on tour for their 35th anniversary.
-Check their website to see if one of their remaining dates is near you!
+While no new music has been released since the band is gearing up to tour this fall.
+Check their website to see if one of their upcoming dates is near you!